Implementing CREATE operation

 Next step

 In this step, we've written a method to implement a CREATE operation and used Armeria's annotations; @Post and @RequestConverter.
+We've also registered ServerExtension to our test and written a test method.

 Next, at Step 5.
 Implement READ, we'll implement a READ operation to read a single post and also multiple posts.